 One that feels like ultimate comfort food that would be too good to resist.

-- They have a deliciously crunchy pumpkin seed topping.
+- A crunchy pumpkin seed topping

-- They’re super easy - completely beginner friendly.
+- Super easy - completely beginner friendly.

-- You’ll get in a secret portion of veggies!
+- Contains secret portion of veggies!

 You’ll find both metric and US weight measurements in the instructions below.
 Plus, you can adjust the portion sizes with just a click.